kwinz/board_dl/README.md

 * Can download until 404.
 * Supports showing files when download finishes.
 * Supports HTTP and HTTPS links.
 * Tested with Windows 10 and Linux Ubuntu 18.04.
+* Can use official API to workaround error 403 "Forbidden" when scraping
+* Automatic retry on rate limit (error 429 "Too many requests")

 # Usage